- Bathroom Vanities vs. Bathroom Cabinets

 Adding Sinks and Countertops to Bathroom Vanities

 A vanity without a sink and countertop is merely a cabinet.
 You can opt to install dual sinks in your new vanity, or replace dual sinks with a single sink if you want to downsize.
-The first option can be costly, since you’ll need to add plumbing and waste lines and for a second sink.
-The later option also will require a plumber’s services.
+The first option can be costly, since you’ll need to add plumbing and waste lines for a second sink.

 To help you make a more confident decision, Modernize provides homeowners with guides to different types of sinks as well as countertop options for bathroom remodels.